OmYadav3/FivePages/README.md

-# PlotSnitch
+# FivePages

-PlotSnitch is a full-stack web application designed for novel enthusiasts to discover, read, and discuss a wide range of literary works.
+FivePages is a full-stack web application designed for novel enthusiasts to discover, read, and discuss a wide range of literary works.
 Built with Next.js and Node.js, the platform offers an intuitive interface for browsing popular titles, exploring new releases, and engaging with a community of readers and authors.

 🔧 Tech Stack
 Frontend: Next.js, React, Tailwind CSS